 In that spirit, the chapters listed at left contain information about the didgeridoo (also spelled didjeridoo or didjeridu) as an instrument: what it is, its origins, the rudiments of how to play or make a didgeridoo, and tips on buying a didgeridoo.

-The author has been playing didgeridoo for about 10 years, and has been making didgeridoos in non-traditional materials for 8 years.
+The author has been playing didgeridoo since 1995, and has been making didgeridoos in non-traditional materials since 1997.
 The chapters explaining what a didgeridoo is, and how to play, buy, and make a didgeridoo are based on the author's practical experience with the subjects covered.

 The author is still learning about the didgeridoo's role in the tradition and culture of Australia's aboriginal peoples.
 So far, authoritative source material for topics discussed in the chapters on the sacred origin, use, and decoration of didgeridoos seems scarce.
 Occasionally, sources contradict each other in their details.
 The chapters on the didgeridoo's origins and traditional roles are as accurate as the author's current understanding can make them, but they are by no means the final word on these subjects.
 (The author does hope you find these chapters informative, however.)